ghassbomb/ghassbomb.github.io/content/posts/economics-in-one-lesson.md

 ---
-title: "Economics in One Lesson, by Henry Hazlitt"
+title: "Notes on 'Economics in One Lesson, by Henry Hazlitt'"
 date: 2023-08-14T16:41:44+05:00
 author: "Ghassan Shahzad"
 categories: